AriFordsham/GHCWiki/trac-query.md

 > No results

-Finally if you wish to receive only the number of defects that match the query using the ``count`` parameter.
+Finally, if you wish to receive only the number of defects that match the query, use the ``count`` parameter.

 ```wiki
 [[TicketQuery(version=0.6|0.7&resolution=duplicate, count)]]